garystafford/virtual-vehicles-docker/README.md

 eval "$(docker-machine env test)"

 # use docker-compose to pull and build new images and containers
-docker-compose -p jenkins up -d
+docker-compose -p jenkins up -d --x-smart-recreate

 # optional: list machines, images, and containers
 docker-machine ls && docker images && docker ps -a